dazthecorgi/docs/docs/discover/08-how-quilibrium-protects-privacy-without-enabling-crime.md

 ## Preventing Criminal Use: Why Quilibrium Is a Bad Choice for Bad Actors

-As a basic consideration, most criminals take the **path of least resistance**—and Quilibrium is **not** the easiest option for illegal activities.
+As a basic consideration, most criminals take the **path of least resistance** — and Quilibrium is **not** the easiest option for illegal activities.
 Many crimes happen **in public, unencrypted chat groups** simply because it’s faster and easier.

 That being said, if someone attempts to misuse Quilibrium for illegal activities, the network includes a unique mechanism to detect and isolate problematic content **without breaking encryption or compromising privacy**.